Searching for the best job quickly and efficiently can be a hard task. We list the 47 best job search websites when looking for jobs online.

 Indeed, however is still a top job search engine you should check out when seeking new opportunities.
 They also have company career pages section and employer reviews similar to Glassdoor.

-Monster is a general online job board and a pioneer in the industry for a variety of online job listings.
-You can create a resume so employers can reach out to you directly and set up job alerts.
+Monster is a general online job board and a pioneer in the industry for a variety of online job listings and career opportunities.
+You can create a resume so potential employers can reach out to you directly and set up job alerts.

-CareerBuilder is still a good place to post your resume and receives traffic from employers looking for candidates.
+CareerBuilder is still a good job board to post your resume on and it still receives a large amount of traffic from employers looking for candidates.

 LinkedIn is a great free resource for active and passive job seekers to create a professional business profile that can be seen by employers and recruiters alike.
 They also have a company career pages section where you can look at job listings directly from a particular employer.

-You could call it the next generation of job boards.
+You could call it the next generation of job search websites.

 If you do not have a LinkedIn profile by now, create one immediately.